 Rational numbers have a decimal expansion form.
 For example, 1/2 is 0.5, 1/5 is 0.2 and 1/3 is 0.333…

 That last one illustrates an important point: the decimal form of rational numbers extends forever.
-In fact, it always extends forever.
-Technically speaking, 1/2 is 0.500…, and 1/5 is 0.2000…
+It always extends forever, even if it’s just zeros.
+Technically speaking, 1/2 is 0.500…, and 1/5 is 0.2000… In both cases, and in all like them, the zeros go on forever.

 Another important case comes from 1/11, which is 0.090909…

-The decimal expansion of rational numbers either repeats the same digit or it repeats a pattern of digits.
+The decimal expansion of rational numbers either repeats the same digit (including zero) or it repeats a pattern of digits.
+That pattern can be as short as two digits (as with 1/11), or it can be indeterminately long.

 If there are rational numbers, you might think there could be irrational numbers.